Drink 100% Pure Osmanthus Tea..

 Even if you are not familiar with Chinese osmanthus tea, there is a good chance the osmanthus flower will look familiar to you.
 Its golden yellow appearance and recognizable aromatic qualities have made it a very popular ingredient in some of the most well-known Chinese dishes, which have been served up for many generations.

-Like many herbal teas, there are numerous health and wellbeing benefits associated with choosing this Chinese tea.
 Some of the most desired benefits of osmanthus tea include its ability to improve the complexion of the drinker, as well as helping the body to rid itself of excess nitric oxide.
 Traditional Chinese medicine claims that removing the excess nitric oxide from one’s body can help reduce the risk of the onset of cancer and diabetes, making it a popularly recommended drink.
 Thanks to the low pollen count of these flowers, they should be suitable for most drinkers, with little risk of an allergy occurring, although as always, should any symptoms arise, please seek medical help and seek consultation before starting any herbal treatment using this flower.

 |Steeping time||4-5 min|